 Zero-principal mortgages might make sense for investment properties or for people just starting their career.
 However, even those exceptions are best served by refinancing to a standard mortgage and paying down principal.

-The face value of a bond is also known as the principal.
-It is the amount that a bond issuer owes the bondholder once the bond reaches maturity.
+In the case of a bond, the face value is the principal.
+This is the amount that a bond issuer owes the bondholder once the bond reaches maturity.
 It doesn’t included coupon payments or interest payments.
 A $5,000 10-year bond with $50 semi-annual coupon payments still has a $5,000 principal that doesn’t include the nearly $500 in payments through the duration of the bond.

 Fluctuations in the bond market mean the purchase price of a bond may be greater or less than its principal.
 A $1,000 bond can sell for far more if it’s in high demand, but its principal would remain the same.